Zoom on the Energizer eZV4800

 The eZV4800 can operate for up to 11.5 hours with a full tank (fuel consumption around 0.28 GPH), due to its fuel capacity of 3.2 gallons.

-Even though this Energizer generator isn't quite RV Ready, its L5-30R receptacle, enabling an easy RV connection via an L5-30P to TT-30R adaptor.
+Even though this Energizer generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor.

 The Energizer eZV4800 has a conventional, open frame design, of the following dimensions: L18 x W17 x H21 in, which offers support and allows it to be raised above ground level.
 The device has been designed for tough environments and demanding outdoor use.

 With a dry weight of 78 lbs, the eZV4800 can easily follow you wherever your power needs are.
 Furthermore, the open frame of the generator further helps when holding and moving it to a different place.